alixlam/Brainsongs1/README.md

 ### Method for preprocessing :
 The preprocessing was the same as previously

+Data analysis:
+We conducted a time-frequency analysis using Morlet Wavelet to compute the correlation between the subjective time feedback and the evolution of power of different frequency bands (alpha, beta and theta) in time.
+Then we tried the Spoc algorithm [2] to see if we could predict the variable subjective time with the EEG signal.

 ## Reference

 [1] Klimesch W. EEG alpha and theta oscillations reflect cognitive and memory performance: a review and analysis.
 Brain Res Brain Res Rev. 1999;29(2-3):169-195. doi:10.1016/s0165-0173(98)00056-3

+[2] Dahne, S., et al (2014).
+SPoC: a novel framework for relating the amplitude of neuronal oscillations to behaviorally relevant parameters.
+NeuroImage, 86, 111-122.